Meet the team

 Noelle Vilela has always been drawn to artistic expression via numerous mediums.
 Living in Portland she has truly found a home as an artist.
 Feeling inspired by the beautiful city and the quiet power of nature she began noniko in 2010 as an outlet for metal smithing and her one of a kind pieces of jewelry.
 More recently she has shifted her focus to creating macrame and woven wall art.
 In 2017 she came on board with Assembly, where she enjoys sharing her knowledge and passion for crafts with students across all skill levels and ages.

-Workshops: Mixed Metals Pendant Jewelry Making, Woven Bead Ring, Pom Pom Accessories, Polymer Clay Jewelry, Beaded Tassel Earrings, Wire Wrapped Jewelry, Wrapped Fiber Rainbows, Winter Wreath Making, and Wooden Spoon Carving, and Dried Flower Wreath Making
+Workshops: Mixed Metals Pendant Jewelry Making, Woven Bead Ring, Pom Pom Accessories, Polymer Clay Jewelry, Beaded Tassel Earrings, Wire Wrapped Jewelry, Wrapped Fiber Rainbows, Winter Wreath Making, Wooden Spoon Carving, and Dried Flower Wreath Making